 - Freeze the ice cream maker base overnight.

 - Add the coconut milk to a medium saucepan.
-Remove ¼ cup of the liquid to a small bowl; mix with 2 tablespoons cornstarch and set aside.
+Remove ¼ cup of the liquid to a small bowl; mix with the cornstarch and set aside.

-- Bring the coconut milk, ⅓ cup agave syrup, ⅓ cup coconut sugar, and coffee to a simmer.
+- Bring the coconut milk, agave syrup, coconut sugar, and coffee to a simmer.
 Add the cornstarch mixture and whisk frequently until thickened, about 6 to 8 minutes.
-Remove from heat and stir in 1½ teaspoons vanilla.
+Remove from heat and stir in the vanilla.
 Strain through a fine-mesh sieve into a 1-gallon Ziplock bag.
 If churning immediately, place the bag in an ice bath for 30 minutes until cool; if churning the next day, refrigerate 4 hours or overnight (either way, the mixture should be as cold as possible before churning).

-- While the mixture cools, place ½ cup almonds in a dry skillet and toast over medium low heat, shaking often, until fragrant, about 5 minutes.
+- While the mixture cools, place the almonds in a dry skillet and toast over medium low heat, shaking often, until fragrant, about 5 minutes.
 Remove from the heat and let cool, then chop and reserve.

 - Churn the ice cream in an ice cream maker until it thickens to the consistency of soft serve.

 - When the mixture appears nearly the consistency of soft serve, add the chopped nuts.
-Place ¼ cup + 2 tablespoons chocolate chips, 1 tablespoon tahini, and 1 teaspoon cocoa powder in a glass measuring cup, then microwave at 20-second intervals until melted, stirring after each interval.
+Place the chocolate chips, tahini, and cocoa powder in a glass measuring cup, then microwave at 20-second intervals until melted, stirring after each interval.
 Drizzle the chocolate into the ice cream, using a spoon to pour since the chocolate mixture is thick.
 If desired, break up larger chunks with a spoon while the mixture churns.
 When the chocolate is just incorporated, turn off the ice cream maker (the chocolate step should only take a few minutes).